glebovitz/haskell-mashup/overview.md

 The application uses JSON serialisation quite a lot in both the communication with social networking sites and the communication between the client and the application.

+Whilst the standard library for JSON serialisation (aeson) requires an understanding of applicative functors, I feel that this is a fairly intuitive process that can be understood by someone with only a passing understanding of Haskell.

 ### Type Classes and Type Families